cogu/apx-doc/doc/apx_text.rst

 .. highlight:: none

-APX Text is a human-readable data definition language used to describe signals sent/received in an automotive system.
-APX files are stored on disk using the .apx file ending.
+APX Text is a data definition language used to describe the signals sent from and received to a software component.
+APX files uses the .apx file extension.

 Example (Example.apx)::